| | | | | | |

 ☀️ Make a Sundial

 Use sunlight and shadows to create your own working sundial.
-A great way to explore how people told time before modern clocks!
+Discover how people told time before clocks and explore how the sun’s position changes throughout the day.

 ☀️ DIY Solar Oven

-Harness the sun’s energy to toast marshmallows or melt s’mores in a homemade pizza box solar oven.
-Great intro to renewable energy and heat science.
+Harness the sun’s energy to warm snacks or melt chocolate in a homemade solar oven.
+This hands-on activity is a fun introduction to renewable energy and heat science.

 ☀️ Sunflower Art for Kids